 Author: Cablefarm Date Posted:5 July 2019

-Simple Mail Transport Protocol (SMTP) servers were a standard feature in every ISP network many decades ago.
+Simple Mail Transport Protocol (SMTP) servers were a standard feature in each and every ISP network many decades ago.
 Everyone had one or more.
 The fun quickly got spoiled by spammers abusing the SMTP servers to send out their unwanted commercial mail and malware messages.
 And since then, no ISP has an open SMTP server anymore.

 Today, one can have a more sophisticated and free e-mail account with Google, Yahoo and many others.
 Look under "Mail" to sign up with someone.